 Battery corrosion – corrosion will cause resistance.

-Warning – The corrosion is acid so wear gloves and glasses.
-Dilute baking soda in water and pour over corrosion to neutralize.
+Warning – The corrosion is acid, so wear gloves and glasses.
+Dilute baking soda in water and pour over the corrosion to neutralize.

 Below you’ll find some tools that make the whole jumpstart process easy.

 This is a safe set of jumpers for those that are unsure of the jumpstart polarity.
 The smart jumpers employ an integrated light to indicate incorrect jumper location.
 In addition, the light panel lets you know the battery state of charge and how well the alternator is performing.
 Pic links out to Amazon.com.

 The NOCO jump starter pack is a serious tool, don’t let its size fool you.
 This little guy fights way above its weight.
 Capable of starting a diesel truck engine and yet small enough to fit in your glove box.
 Pic links out to Amazon.com.